omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ## Step 12: Create Project

- A [project ](https://docs.x.immutable.com/docs/guides/onboarding/project-registration)is an administrative level entity associatied with an owner wallet address.
+ A [project](https://docs.x.immutable.com/docs/guides/onboarding/project-registration) is an admin level entity associatied with an owner wallet address.
 This address is needed to make changes like creating or updating collections.
 Begin by navigating to **src/onboarding/2-create-project.ts**.

 ![Onboarding Project](../../static/img/zero-to-hero/Step12_1.png 'Onboarding Project')